We ask you, humbly, to help us.

 In the United States:

-- The most recent states to have reached marriage equality since mid-2013 are: California, Rhode Island, Delaware, Minnesota, New Jersey, Hawaii, Illinois, New Mexico, Oregon and Pennsylvania.
+The most recent states to have reached marriage equality since mid-2013 were: California, Rhode Island, Delaware, Minnesota, New Jersey, Hawaii, Illinois, New Mexico, Oregon and Pennsylvania.

-- Oregon: This state was special because there was no person or group allowed at the District Court trial to argue in favor of marriage inequality.
+Oregon: This state was special because there was no person or group allowed at the District Court trial to argue in favor of marriage inequality.
 The National Organization for Marriage tried but was rejected.
-This makes a contiguous swath of four states on the west coast -- Washington, Oregon, California, and Hawaii where couples of any gender combination can marry .
+This makes a group of four western states -- Washington, Oregon, California, and Hawaii -- where couples of any gender combination can marry .

 - This makes another swath of 11 contiguous political jurisdictions in the Northeast that have attained marriage equality, including: all of the six New England states -- Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont -- Delaware, New Jersey, New York, and Pennsylvania along with the District of Columbia.

-- About 44% of Americans now live in a political jurisdiction where same-sex couples can marry.
+About 44% of Americans lived in a political jurisdiction where same-sex couples can marry.
 However, same-sex married couples are restricted in their vacation plans and relocation decisions.
 It can cause a catastrophe if they happen to be in a state that does not recognize their marriage when they have a medical emergency.

-- National polls now routinely indicate that 55 to 59% of American adults favor marriage equality.
+National polls routinely indicated that 55 to 59% of American adults favor marriage equality.
 Support has been recently increasing by 1 to 2 percentage points a year.
-That is barely detectable.
+That is a barely detectable shift.
 However, over a decade, this increase amounts to 10 to 20 percentage points.

-- Lawsuits: There are currently over 70 lawsuits seeking marriage equality in a state and in Puerto Rico.
+Lawsuits: In 2014, there were over 70 lawsuits seeking marriage equality in a state and in Puerto Rico.
 Of these, 44 are in federal courts, 27 in state courts, and 1 in Puerto Rico's territorial court.